Background

 The three self states are the autonomous self state, which is created in the infantile separation individuation phase, the peer self state, which is created during adolescence, where the main group of reference, the main reference group is one's peers and the social self state, which is formed when object relations ripen.

-And so these are the three self states, but the process of separation individuation, each one of the three is sometimes obstructed, sometimes impeded, sometimes the process of separation individuation is never completed properly.
+And so these are the three self states, but the process of separation individuation, each one of the three is sometimes obstructed, sometimes impeded.

 In the infantile separation individuation phase, if one has a dead mother, if the child has a dead mother, separation individuation would be hindered and would never be completed.

-Now to remind you, Andrei Green's coinage in 1978 doesn't refer to a physically dead mother, refers to an emotionally dead mother, a selfish mother, narcissistic mother, an absent mother, a mother who is unable to fulfill her roles as a good enough mother, roles which include liberating the child, frustrating the child in a benign way, allowing the child to fly away.
+Now to remind you, a dead mother, Andrei Green's coinage in 1978 doesn't refer to a physically dead mother, refers to an emotionally dead mother, a selfish mother, narcissistic mother, an absent mother, a mother who is unable to fulfill her roles as a good enough mother, roles which include liberating the child, frustrating the child in a benign way, allowing the child to fly away.

 And so a dead mother is simply not there, or she leverages the child, she uses and abuses the child as an instrument, as a substitute for an intimate partner, an emotional incest, or a parentifies the child, forces the child to perform parental roles.